Counseling, Advisement & Orientation

 Counseling Center services are provided to enrolled students who are in need of additional assistance regarding course selection, major selection, and transfer information and planning.
-Students are encouraged to meet with a counselor during their first semester of enrollment to develop an Educational Plan.
-The Educational Plan lists the courses needed to complete a specific major, as well as identifying graduation and/or transfer requirements in general education.
+Students are encouraged to meet with a counselor during their first term of enrollment to develop a Mountie Academic Plan.
+The Mountie Academic Plan lists the courses needed to complete a specific major and general education, as well as identifying graduation and/or transfer requirements.

 Students who are undecided about their major and/or career and educational goals, should make an appointment with a counselor.
 Career counseling services are available to students at no cost, to assist students in making the most appropriate choices about their future.

-The goal of the Student Success and Support Program is to increase student access and success by providing core SSSP services, including (1) orientation, (2) assessment and placement, and (3) counseling, advising and other education planning services with the goal and declared course of study.
+The goal of the Student Success and Support Program (SSSP) is to increase student access and success by providing core SSSP services, including (1) orientation, (2) assessment and placement, and (3) counseling, advising, and other education planning services with the goal and declared course of study.

 Exemptions from Student Success and Support Program

-As part of the matriculation process, the following services are provided, which students may choose to request exemption.
-If you are requesting an exemption, please identify the basis for your request.
+As part of the matriculation process, all services listed above are provided by the college.
+Students may choose to request to be exempt from the required services.
+If you are requesting an exemption, please identify the basis for your request based on the criteria below.

 A student is exempt from assessment, orientation, and counseling, advising, or education plan development if the student has: